 Why Should You Switch to the TURBO-TOC?

 Kaydon Corporation filtration has a long history of effective performance in the turbine oil filtration system industry.
 The newest continuation of their revered production of steam and gas turbine filters is the Kaydon TURBO-TOC system.
-Its ability to filter out contaminants from dirt to water condensation increases both the functionality and, as a result, the life expectancy (from reduction of wear and tear and smoothness of operation).
-Replacing old filters with the new TURBO-TOC is taking the next step in the evolution of industrial filtration, whether it be a steam or gas turbine for any use.
+Its ability to filter out contaminants from dirt to water condensation increases both the functionality and, as a result, the life expectancy.
+Replacing old filters with the new TURBO-TOC is taking the next step in the evolution of industrial filtration.

 Since 1939, Bowser® 832P Turbine Oil Conditioners have been effective oil conditioners for mineral-based turbine oils in steam and gas turbines, as well as combined cycle turbines, used for power generation.
 All 832P systems manufactured after 1982 were shipped overseas, until the last 832P was shipped in 2005.
 The discontinuation of the 832P was due to several factors, with the primary reason being the development of the new TURBO-TOC system in 1987.
 As the TURBO-TOC gained more popularity by proving its superior design and performance, production of the 832P was discontinued.